Medically Reviewed By | Johannah Gregg, DNP FNP-C

 Understanding the causes and potential treatments of shin pain will help you make the most of your exercise and keep yourself from pausing your routine.

 What Causes Shin Pain?

 As frustrating as shin pain can be, it is usually not too hard to narrow down the cause.
 Consistent pain in the front of your lower leg is usually the result of one of two conditions—shin splints or, in more severe cases, stress fractures.

 Shin splints, known scientifically as medial tibial stress syndrome (MTSS), are the most likely culprit for shin pain.
 Athletes who engage in repetitive physical activity are at higher risk of shin splints.
 MTSS causes pain in the inner part of the shin bone or tibia.
 This pain is likely due to the inflammation of the tissues that connect your leg muscles to the tibia.

 Shin splints are usually the result of overuse and are common sports injuries.
 Running and jumping are the two most common reasons for developing MTSS.
 However, repetitive activities are not guaranteed to end in shin splints.
-In many cases, injury results from poor form or exercising too frequently.
+In many cases, injury results from poor form, inadequate warm-up and stretching, or exercising too frequently.